-2.5.2.1 Date of Event (HHDATEYR, HHDATEMM)
+2.6.2.1 Date of Event (HHDATEYR, HHDATEMM)

-The start date variables (HHDATEYR and HHDATEMM) indicate the year and month that the household respondent reported as the start date (or the first time) for this type of home health event.
-An artifact of the data collection for the variable HHDATEYR is that all events are reported as having started in 2000 even though a person could have started receiving that type of home health care from that provider year(s) before 2000.
+The date variables (HHDATEYR and HHDATEMM) indicate the year and month that the household respondent reported as the year and month of occurrence for this type of home health event.
+An artifact of the data collection for the variable HHDATEYR is that a person may have started receiving that type of home health care from that provider prior to 2003.
 These variables should not be interpreted as "true" start dates.

-2.5.2.2 Characteristics of Event (MPCELIG-OTHCWOS)
+2.6.2.2 Characteristics of Event (MPCELIG-OTHCWOS)